sweinmann/esoguildhelper/README.md

-# Discord Trial Planner
+# ESO Guild helper for Discord

-This is a bot for discord to plan eso trials.
-I am sure you can plan other things but it was built specifically to cooridinate ESO trials.
+This is a discord bot for helping with many things that are required to run a guild.
+This bots to aim in helping event planning, guild raffles, trial planning, and other things that are needed along the way.
+Of course a bot would not be complete without a couple of easter eggs.
+Please see the changelog for changes and I will list the features in the README in the future.

 ## Installation